anodyne4j/eksctl/.github/ISSUE_TEMPLATE/bug_report.md

 $ uname -a
 $ kubectl version
 ```
-Also include your version of `heptio-authenticator-aws`
+Also include your version of `heptio-authenticator-aws` or 'aws-iam-authenticator'

 **Logs**
 Include the output of the command line when running eksctl.
 If possible, eksctl should be run with debug logs.
 For example: